 There will be shuffling and random pairing/gathering of elements in a given time frame until the pandemonium settles down and the elements may have found the people they like hanging out with.

-This is also much like a chemical reaction: an element/molecule will have attained great entropy until it has paired/bonded with its reactive partner.
+This is also like how a chemical reaction works: an element/molecule will have attained great entropy until it has paired/bonded with its reactive partner.

 People interact with their colleagues in the office and most of the time they think it’s automatically friendship.